What happens in the first three months of a puppy’s training?

 - Wait – which is very important for relaxation when out and about

-These commands may seem simple, but for a boisterous puppy who wants to explore and chew everything, it can be quite tricky.
-But our puppy socialising volunteers (armed with a treat or two) do a superb job!
+These cues may seem simple, but for a boisterous puppy who wants to explore and chew everything, it can be quite tricky.
+But our Volunteer Puppy Trainers (armed with a treat or two) do a superb job!
 Once the puppy has mastered these in familiar surroundings, they’ll start to practise in new and busier environments – you can find out more on that in the Puppy Two Star.

 Once our trainers are happy with a puppy’s progress on all of these steps, the puppy will pass and progress to the Puppy Two Star.
 They will also note any areas that the puppy is not as confident in so they can focus on these a bit more in the next stage.
 A puppy’s age can vary when they reach the Puppy Two Star, but they’ll usually be around 12 weeks of age.